EndlessMe/sharepoint_browser/README.md

-# Sharepoint File Browser
+# Hermes SharePoint File Browser

 Overview
 ------------
-This utility will crawl all files and folder of the root Sharepoint site directory to locate all the items that have been modified within a user-specified number of days prior to the current date.
+This utility will crawl all files and folder of a user-specified SharePoint site directory to locate all the items that have been created and/or modified within a user-specified number of days prior to the current date.
 The utility will output messages to the console, notifying the user that it has located a file within the time period.
-Once all files have been analyzed, the script will output a CSV file with the path to the file on the Sharepoint site as well as the last modified date.
+Once all files have been analyzed, the script will output a CSV file with the URL to the folder of the recently created/modified files on the SharePoint site, the filename, whether the file is 'new' or 'modified', and the date the file was created/modified.

 Prerequisites
 -----------